kurt-krueckeberg/pn/update-on-treatments-for-neuropathy.md

 amitriptyline caused me bad hearburn and the nortriptyline he had prescribed (at a follow up foloowing my first kneee ablation) made me "wired" when I took it before bed.

-But anticonvulsives, like gabapentin and pregabllin (Lyrica), and tricyclic medications, all have know side effects of dry mouth.
-If you are someone with bad dry eye like me, that means worse dry eye.
+But anticonvulsives, like gabapentin and pregabllin (Lyrica), and tricyclic medications, like amitriptyline (or nortriptyline, protriptyline) all have known side effects of dry mouth.
+If you are someone with bad dry eye like me, that all means they will make your dry eye worse.
 This medications are making my dry eye intolerable.
 I want to get off them in the worse way.
-How do you do that but also
+How do you do that but sleep through the night?
+My hand, mainly my finger and espeically the ends of my fingers, go "to sleep".
+I wake up at 3am or 4am groggy, turn over in the bed, then predicatably feel the tingling and in my fingers and the soreness at the end of my fingers (mainly the middle finger and thumb, and it is worse in my right hand).

+I am not at all crazy about the idea that the "solution" is to have wires surgically inserted into my spine, and a battery implanted in my lower back (which would only be done after one-week trial showed the spinal stimulator was truly helpful).
+I don't want that.
+I just want to sleep at night and not have my eye comfort (which has never been normal since LASIK) back.

+Doctors who aren't eye care professionals don't have never probably heard of eye break up time (my tear break up time following LASIK was 0 seconds, immediate).
+The --
+I imagine -- have never had a neuropathy patient who also has bad dry eye made much worse by the medications they are prescribing.

 I am now seeing both a nurse practioner at Parkview Neurology who has precribed 600mg of gabapentin 3x/day, and I am also seeing Dr. Jon Karl, a pain doctor at
 Orthopedics North East.
 I am an established patient of Dr. Karl.
 He did a nerve ablation (for the 2nd time in two years) of the genicular nerve(s) of my right knee.